umihico/minigun-requests/README.md

 validation_xpaths = ["not(//*[@id='busy_page_unique_element']", ]
 # detect element which appear when error response with "not" function
 ```
+### Limitation
++ CPUs are scalable but proxy servers are only between 2,000-5,000 so far.
+Their bandwidths are the biggest speed limit.
++ AWS Lambda limits the amount of payload only 6MB, so the amount of urls are limited.

 ## Contributing
 + Any language matter advise would be greatly appreciated
 + Feel free to tell me features you want and errors you are facing